ytmytm/geos-atari/README-Atari.md

 - uses expanded memory that starts in bank 1, bank 0 is reserved for GEOS Kernal
 - uses tracks with 128 sectors each
 - DeskTop ignores track&sector information for disk directory so track 18 (directory) is mapped to track 1
+- Limited to 256K (Atari 320K), can be quite easily updated to 1024K if reusing 1581 drive code

 ### Printer drivers